python/cpython/Doc/library/pickle.rst

 By default, unpickling will import any class that it finds in the pickle data.
 You can control exactly what gets unpickled and what gets called by customizing your unpickler.
-Unfortunately, exactly how you do this is different depending on whether you're using :mod:`pickle` or :mod:`cPickle`. [#]_

-In the :mod:`pickle` module, you need to derive a subclass from :class:`Unpickler`, overriding the :meth:`load_global` method.
-:meth:`load_global` should read two lines from the pickle data stream where the first line will the name of the module containing the class and the second line will be the name of the instance's class.
+You need to derive a subclass from :class:`Unpickler`, overriding the :meth:`load_global` method.  :meth:`load_global` should read two lines from the pickle data stream where the first line will the name of the module containing the class and the second line will be the name of the instance's class.
 It then looks up the class, possibly importing the module and digging out the attribute, then it appends what it finds to the unpickler's stack.
 Later on, this class will be assigned to the :attr:`__class__` attribute of an empty class, as a way of magically creating an instance without calling its class's :meth:`__init__`.
 Your job (should you choose to accept it), would be to have :meth:`load_global` push onto the unpickler's stack, a known safe version of any class you deem safe to unpickle.
 It is up to you to produce such a class.
 Or you could raise an error if you want to disallow all unpickling of instances.
 If this sounds like a hack, you're right.
 Refer to the source code to make this work.

-Things are a little cleaner with :mod:`cPickle`, but not by much.
-To control what gets unpickled, you can set the unpickler's :attr:`find_global` attribute to a function or ``None``.
-If it is ``None`` then any attempts to unpickle instances will raise an :exc:`UnpicklingError`.
-If it is a function, then it should accept a module name and a class name, and return the corresponding class object.
-It is responsible for looking up the class and performing any necessary imports, and it may raise an error to prevent instances of the class from being unpickled.

 The moral of the story is that you should be really careful about the source of the strings your application unpickles.